 Darts, known in France as 'Flechettes' (meaning 'small arrow') consisted of a short dart thrown into a target with concentric rings.
 The original darts were made from wood.
 They had a metal point and the flights were made from bird feathers mainly turkey feathers.

-Darts historian Patrick Chaplin said there is good evidence to support the English game of darts originated at the fairground.
+There is good evidence to support the English game of darts originated at the fairground.
 His research says that darts is not unique in this as other pub games such as Skittles and Aunt Sally also have historic links to the old English fairs (Fayres).
 It seems these games were popular and as the fair left town, some of the games remained or a version of the games remained.

 The fairground style dartboard was designed to make the game look easy than it actually was to win a prize, so the likelihood that the segment section of the dartboard stem from these early fairground boards mid-19th century.